EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

-By default, these are the formats applied to date properties (read the [date configuration options](http://php.net/manual/en/function.date.php) page in the PHP manual in case you don't know the meaning of these options):
+By default, these are the formats applied to date properties (read the [date configuration options](http://php.net/manual/en/function.date.php) page in the PHP manual in case you don't know the meaning of these formats):

   * `date`: `Y-m-d`
   * `time`:  `H:i:s`